SecurityPhoton/Yubico/README.md

 - OTP
 - FIDO2
 - PIV (Personal Identity Verification) and in the context of YubiKey, it refers to a smart card-based specification used for secure authentication and digital signatures.
 - GPG (GNU Privacy Guard) refers to the capability of YubiKey devices to support GPG for secure encryption, digital signatures, and managing cryptographic keys.
+[This link](https://github.com/drduh/YubiKey-Guide) provides much more usage info.

 ### PINs and PUK & Key